mcassaniti/msdha/README.md

     time.
 See the appropriate section for more detail.
   * If you set the backend container's hostname, you MUST set `MSDHA_NAME` to the container name.
 Docker's DNS will not resolve the hostname you set.
+  * If a container looses connection to etcd, it will gracefully stop.